Skip to content

 • @symbiote-native/engine — retained tree, Fabric commit path, style/runtime utilities, native events, and the shared AppRegistry core every adapter wraps.

-• @symbiote-native/css-parser — build-time compiler for plain CSS, CSS Modules, and SCSS/Sass, Less, and Stylus preprocessor sources, resolved at runtime through a class registry shared by React, Vue, and Angular.
+• @symbiote-native/css-parser — build-time compiler for plain CSS, CSS Modules, and SCSS/Sass, Less, and Stylus preprocessor sources, resolved at runtime through a class registry shared by React, Vue, Angular, and Svelte.
 Also ships a css-dts CLI (typo-safe .module.css .d.ts generation) and a typescript-plugin for live in-editor autocomplete — see the roadmap.

 • @symbiote-native/components — shared component state, render helpers, accessibility, and parity logic.